awbla/awbla-student-workflow/content/2-photography.md

 {% include figure.html img="crop.jpg" alt="" caption="" width="65%" %}

+ANY image you do not use can live in the Test shots folder - better than deleting incase you move the wrong photo

 ### Naming images

-Each artifact will have 4 images associated with it (sometimes more) 2 jpg and 2 raw (NEF) files.
+Each artifact will have **4 final images** associated with it (sometimes more) 2 jpg and 2 raw (NEF) files.

 {% capture text %}Example of renaming: Artifact 1234 from Cabinet D, Drawer 4 will be “CE_CD_D4_1234-a”, “CE_CD_D4_1234-b” (use -c, d, e for subsequent views) for each file type.{% endcapture %}

 {% include alert.html text=text color="danger" %}

+Keep all JPG and RAW files in one folder - this allows for easier processing and renaming.

+{% include figure.html img="renaming.jpg" alt="" caption="" width="65%" %}

-Sort images by type and move all RAW files to their corresponding folder in RAW
+Once all images are renamed: sort images by type and move files to their corresponding folders.

-- Batch process all RAW files from a session in Photoshop to Tif files.
+Then TIF files will be created from the RAW files using Photoshop
+- Go to "File" > "Automate" > "Image Processor" and select your Drawers RAW folder to convert to TIFs
+- Use "File" > "Batch Process" to convert the TIFs from 300 to 600 dpi (our required dpi for the project)
-- List the file names in the Metadata List
+- List the file names in our Library Metadata List
+    - JPG and TIF are sent to library ONLY.

 **Hard drive upload**
-Photos will go loose into 2D-Objects in JPEG-Website and TIF
+Photos will go loose into "2D-Objects" in "JPEG-Website" and "TIF"

 ____________